 I fire off shots repeatedly, knowing that most will look the same, I also step back and rotate the camera to get the scale of the ground with the hidden sun, but can quickly tell that the manual settings won’t allow a decently lit photo of the full landscape.
 I’d rather watch the show than play with camera settings, sorry everyone.
 The video below does a better job on showing the landscape and the oncoming darkness.

 The camera comes back up at the end, in an attempt to capture Bailey’s Beads and the “diamond ring” signaling the end of totality.

 It seems the hardest part of this trip was getting a hotel near enough so that I could drive into the path of totality.
 Plane tickets, car hire, and even the motel directly in the path were quite easy to acquire.

-No major traffic issues driving south (less than 1 hour), but driving back North the bes next day took 5.5 hours.
-Even all the extras water and snacks we were warned to bring were not needed.
+No major traffic issues driving south (less than 1 hour), but driving back North the next day took 5.5 hours.
+Even the extra water and snacks we were warned to bring were not needed.
 The warnings suggested to treat this as a disaster zone – all the extra people would drain important resources like bottled water, fresh foods, and gasoline.